georgik/swift-xtensa/README.md

 This project demonstrates building and running Swift on the ESP32-S3 using the Xtensa toolchain.
 It provides a comprehensive build script to compile a Swift compiler with Xtensa support for ESP32-S3 development with ESP-IDF.

+This project includes **Embedded Swift Standard Library** support with cross-compilation for multiple ESP32 variants and RISC-V targets.

 Note: for IR variant of experimental build, please check branch feature/llvm-ir

 ## Prerequisites